Comparing quantum, molecular and continuum models for graphene at large deformations: Numerical results

 \subsubsection{Carbon nanocone}

-The modal analysis of a pre-stretched simply-supported CNC is carried out using MM simulations employing the MM3 potential.
-The modal frequencies obtained from the MM simulations are compared with those obtained from the continuum model at each stretch.
+The modal analysis of a pre-stretched simply-supported CNC is carried out using MS simulations employing the MM3 potential.
+The modal frequencies obtained from the MS simulations are compared with those obtained from the continuum model at each stretch.
 For this study, a truncated cone is selected with initial apex angle $\alpha = 14.2^\circ$, height $H = 12.4$ nm, and tip radius $R = 1.017$ nm.

-Before computing the modal frequencies in the MM simulations, the minimum energy configuration of the structure is found at each stretch level.
+Before computing the modal frequencies in the MS simulations, the minimum energy configuration of the structure is found at each stretch level.
 The stretch is obtained by fixing all the degrees-of-freedom of the edge atoms of the larger radius and incrementally moving the atoms of the smaller radius by 0.1 \AA \, in the axial direction.
 We note that this leads to an inhomogeneous stretch state in the CNC, due to its tapered geometry.
-The following results are therefore taken at the average stretch $\langle\lambda_1\rangle = h/H$, where h is the current height.
+The following results are therefore taken at the average stretch $\langle\lambda_1\rangle = h/H$, where $h$ is the current height.
 The variations in the potential energy and the modal frequencies computed from the MM3 potential and the continuum model are shown in Fig.~\ref{fig:cnc}.
 The corresponding mode shapes computed from the MM3 potential are shown in Fig.~\ref{fig:cnc_modes}.

 For moderate values of the stretch, the potential energy from both the approaches are in good agreement.
 As in the case of SLGS, the modal frequencies from both the approaches differ slightly in the unstretched configuration, possibly due to the absence of residual stresses in the continuum model.
-The frequency of the lower order modes $\omega_{0,1}$ and $\omega_{2,1}$ obtained from the MM3 potential and the continuum model are in good agreement.
+The frequency of the lower order modes $\omega_{01}$ and $\omega_{21}$ obtained from the MM3 potential and the continuum model are in good agreement.
 Based on continuum shell theory, we conjecture that this agreement is due to the dominant membrane/stretching deformation in the lower modes for which the present continuum model is calibrated.
 This is also the reason for a good match in the strain energy since for moderate value of $\langle\lambda_{1}\rangle$ only the membrane deformations are dominating.
 At higher modes bending deformation dominates and hence there is a disagreement between the frequencies computed from the two approaches.
-Finally, we note that the (0,1) mode frequency remains unaffected for the range of $\langle\lambda_{1}\rangle$ considered here.
+Finally, we note that $\omega_{01}$ remains unaffected for the range of $\langle\lambda_{1}\rangle$ considered here.